owntheweb/static-nextjs-blog/posts/2011/community-church-of-the-rockies.md

 ### Status

-Archived, offline (church closed its doors after years of financial struggle - website built at no charge of course)
+Archived, offline (church closed its doors after years of financial struggle - website built at no cost)

 ### Roles